ugenloc/ugenloc/README.md

 ### Hi there, Here Is What I'm Currently Working On! 👋

-- 🔭 I’m currently working on ...
-Web3 Applications
+- 🔭 I’m currently working on web3 applications
-- 🌱 I’m currently learning ...
-Tensorflow
+- 🌱 I’m currently learning Tensorflow
-- 👯 I’m looking to collaborate on ...
-Machine Learning And Deep Learning Projects
+- 👯 I’m looking to collaborate on machine learning and deep learning projects
-- 🤔 I’m looking for help with ...
-Starting And Scaling A Software Company
+- 🤔 I’m looking for help with starting and scaling a software company
-- 💬 Ask me about ...
-Anything
+- 💬 Ask me about anything
 - 📫 How to reach me: ... ugenloc@quantmodel.ai
-- 😄 Pronouns: ...
-He/Him
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
-Introverted Intuitive Thinker and Judger (INTJ)
+- ⚡ Fun fact: Introverted Intuitive Thinker and Judger (INTJ)